Get $500 off Omni or Spirit hearing aids with MEMORIAL23

-The ADA and Hearing Aids
+ADA benefits and Hearing Aids

-Hearing Aid Appointments
+ADA benefits and Hearing Aid Appointments

 If you are taking a sick leave from work to get your hearing aids adjusted, you are also protected with ADA benefits from having to disclose certain degrees of information about your visit.